-An easy way to approach layering for fishing in the rain and other conditions is to use a system with versatility.
+An easy way to approach layering for rain gear for fishing and other conditions is to use a system with versatility.
 Breathable fabrics are staple outfitting when it comes to outdoor sports and recreation and should always be used as your base.

-Breathable rain gear for mid layers are versatile in design, with everything from rain poncho basics to staples from the best jacket brands around to consider.
+Breathable rain gear for mid-layers is versatile in design, with everything from rain poncho basics to staples from the best jacket brands around to consider.

 Your outer layers are primarily there for waterproof and windproof functionality, but they also provide additional breathability to work alongside your other items.

-Whether it’s lightweight fishing overalls or a Gore Tex rain suit from one of the big brands, outer layers represent the fishing gear for men most exposed to the elements.
-Robust products with guarantees of quality is, therefore, a must and while the best value suits on the market combine budget-friendly affordability with functionality, this is the area where you’ll want to really consider spending a little more.
+Whether it’s lightweight fishing overalls or a Gore-Tex rain suit from one of the big brands, outer layers represent the fishing gear for men most exposed to the elements.
+Selecting only best rain gear for fishing with guarantees of quality is, therefore, a must and while the best value suits on the market combine budget-friendly affordability with functionality, this is the area where you’ll want to really consider spending a little more.

 To ensure you’re getting as much for your money as possible, take note of things like integrated storage.
 More than just a place to tuck cold hands on chilly days, quality rain gear for men can offer all manner of pockets and compartments for your convenience.
 Ideal if you’re after a waterproof bolthole for electronic devices or D-rings for easy access of your favourite items.

-Now we’ve explored what to look for when picking out first-rate rain gear for men, we’ve picked out a shortlist of five of the best items currently available for you to consider.
+Now we’ve explored what to look for when picking out the best rain gear for fishing, we’ve picked out a shortlist of five of the best items currently available for you to consider.
 Whether you’re looking to invest in a new waterproof fishing jacket or splash out on a rain jacket and pants combo, there’s plenty of inspiration on what to upgrade to here.

 What we liked:

-- Quality construction from one of the best jacket brands with four individual layers made from Aqualex material, offering plenty of protection against the elements.
+- Quality construction makes this jacket some of the best rain gear for fishing.
+Wright & McGill are a jacket brand and this one comes with four individual layers made from Aqualex material, offering plenty of protection against the elements.

 - Made with the same material as regular Wright & McGill waders, with waterproof fabric holding up well to intense weather conditions.